WBW462/frontend-nanodegree-mobile-portfolio/README.md

 Required project assets downloaded from https://github.com/udacity/frontend-nanodegree-mobile-portfolio.

+Obtained my own picture to replace Cam's profile pic.
+Cropped and resized pic using http://resizeimage.net/.
+Resized and compressed pizzeria.jpg using http://resizeimage.net/.
+Removed original pizzeria.jpg from source folder because of errors when optimizing images.
+Changed references to Cam to Bill to personalize this portfolio.

-For Google PageSpeed Insights.........see below Created async script requests in the index.html file.
+For Google PageSpeed Insights.........see below Created async script requests in the index.html, project-2048.html, project-mobile.html and project-webperf.html files.
 Used specific media types such as print and media to strategically load our CSS (need to find).
 Inlined CSS into the index.html.
 Minified CSS (still to be done).